 It’s made me realize how whitewashed this industry is, and how privilege plays such a huge role in your success.

 I now know (to an extent… My whiteness is a privilege) how it feels to scroll through social media at the millions of model-like people and compare every inch.
 That platforms like this are the exact reason that body confidence has plummeted in the lives of so many men and women around the world.

 Unfortunately, for a brief moment, I thought that maybe they were right… Maybe good looks are the real backbone of success in this industry.

 And then I snapped out of it.

-I realised that in that moment, I was doing exactly what society manipulated me to do; to think that I’m not worthy of following my dreams because my body isn’t perfect.
+I realized that in that moment, I was doing exactly what society manipulated me to do; to think that I’m not worthy of following my dreams because my body isn’t perfect.

 Well here’s the thing!
-The shape of my body means absolutely nothing in the grand scheme of the things.
-I am healthy, I am strong minded and what I portray in the world is far more valuable than how my butt looks in a bikini.
+The shape of my body means absolutely nothing in the grand scheme of things.
+I am healthy, I am strong-minded and what I portray in the world is far more valuable than how my butt looks in a bikini.